decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 We are developing the web client that will allow users to explore Decentraland.
 All of the content you upload to your LAND will be rendered and viewable through this client.
 We have included a preview tool in the SDK so that you can preview, test, and interact with your content in the meantime.

+## Scene paradigms

+////// ONLY IF WE TAKE THE HORRIBLE DECISION TO DO BOTH

+Decentraland scenes can be coded in two very different ways.

+- ECS (.ts) uses an Entity component system and is close to how most game engines develop
+- Scriptable scene (.tsx) is close to how the React framework works, which is popular in web development.

 ## The game loop

 The [game loop](http://gameprogrammingpatterns.com/game-loop.html) is the backbone of a Decentraland scene's code.
 It cycles through the main code at a regular interval and does the following: